 That consumption is down much less among TV viewers than among the youth population as a whole suggests the growing presence of “cord-nevers” – people who have never subscribed to a pay-TV service and are instead getting all their programming options from OTT services.
 It also means that TV is maintaining a grip on its young viewers for the time being.

 Looking at other age groups, 25-34-year-old viewers watched about 2 hours and 40 minutes less TV per month during Q2 2013 than during Q2 2012 (compared to 3 hours less in Q1, 30 minutes less in Q4, and 40 minutes less in Q3).
 The 35-49 demo watched about 2 hours less per month (after a 2 1/2 hour decline in Q1 and a 2 1/4 increase in Q4), while the 50-64 demo watched about 5-and-a-half hours more, and the 65+ group spent about 8 and a half hours more time watching TV.

 That supports the trends seen with the average population data: there continued to be a decline in consumption among 18-24-year-olds in Q2, but older age groups watched more TV.

 Teens are often used as a barometer of things to come.
 So how is this potential leading indicator faring in terms of TV viewership?

-- The average time spent per day watching Live TV, DVR playback, video games, and DVD playback grew to 5 hours and 28 minutes in Q4 2012, up from 5 hours and 13 minutes in Q4 2008.
-Live TV consumption, at 4 hours and 39 minutes, was up from Q4 2011 (4:35), but down from Q4 2008 (4:44)
+The average time spent per day watching Live TV, DVR playback, video games, and DVD playback was essentially flat on a year-over-year basis at 5 hours and 5 minutes.
+Live TV consumption, at 4 hours and 19 minutes, was basically flat from Q2 2012 (4:18), but down from Q2 2009 (4:23)